pyeatt/SDSMT_thesis/README.md

 The complete distribution contains all of the files that you need for using LaTeX to format your South Dakota School of Mines and Technology thesis or dissertation.
 An example of how to use this LaTeX package is also provided (<code>harvey.tex</code>, <code>harvey.bib</code>, <code>images/gnu.pdf</code> and <code>images/gnat.pdf</code>).

-This class is distributed in doctex format and contains both documentation and macros in the <code>.dtx</code>
+This document class is distributed in doctex format and contains both documentation and macros in the <code>.dtx</code>
 files.
 For the initial setup, you will need access to a system that has at least a minimal LaTeX installed.
 I recommend [TeXLive](https://www.tug.org/texlive/acquire-netinstall.html).
+<b>Warning:</b> The default installation of TeXLive requires considerable hard disk space.
+You can choose "advanced" during the install, then select "core scheme and add-ons" to reduce space requirements.

 Overleaf cannot perform the setup, but you can upload your document to Overleaf after you have set it up.

 After initial setup, you can print <code>thesis.pdf</code> and <code>thesiscitations.pdf</code> or view them to see how to use the thesis class.</li>